UC-Davis-molecular-computing/scadnano/README.md

 ([help](https://github.com/UC-Davis-molecular-computing/scadnano-python-package#readme) /
 [API](https://scadnano-python-package.readthedocs.io)), to help automate tedious tasks.

-A secondary goal is that the file format should be easily human-readable (see example below), to help when debugging scripts or interfacing with other software.
+3) The file format is easily human-readable (see [example below](#terminology)), to help when debugging scripts or interfacing with other software.

 This document explains how to use the web interface for viewing and manually editing designs.
 The documentation for the Python scripting package is